1Password/onepassword-sdk-python/example/README.md

     export OP_VAULT_ID="<your vault uuid>"
     ```

-## Execution
+## How to Run

-To run the example file, navigate to project root directory and run":
+To run the example file, navigate to project root directory and run:
 ```bash
 python example/example.py
 ```